Small Closet Organization

 Update the Shelves

-have a large wardrobe.
-Wall shelves can help you make the most of the space.
-Here are a few small closet storage ideas that incorporate shelving:
+Small walk-in closets require extra creativity, especially if you have a large wardrobe.
+Wall shelves can help you make the most of your space.
+Here are a few small closet storage ideas that use shelving.

 - Install shelving above your hanging storage and make sure to use all the vertical space available.

-- Wire closet shelves are an inexpensive
+- Wire closet shelves are an budget-friendly

 - Accessories like ties or bigger items like purses and bags can go in storage bins or be arranged neatly in a row.